XLabOffensive/XLabPlatform/README.md

 # XLabPlatform

+## Grant Proposal

+### Problems to address:

+The XLabPlatform project aims to answer or address the following questions and problems:

+1. Can LLMs be used to efficiently overcome the antivirus protection?
+2. Can LLMs be used to find new ways to break user's expirience of using desktop operating systems without priveleges excalation?
+3. Can LLMs be used for robotic control of the desktop operating systems

+### Methodologies and Approaches:

+- LLM
+- RPA
+- Code Generation
+- Distributed LLM Inference

+### Expected Results:

+ - LLM powered cross platform self modifying virus

 a windows/mac application that uses LLM to continuously rewrite its own code and to orchestrate execution of its multiple instances in p2p fashion

 intended to be used as a test target for modern anti virus applications